brodieG/r2c/README.md

   pass mean calculation as that is what `fmean` does.
 [^10]: E.g. don't expect S3 dispatch to work if you define `mean.numeric`,
   although why one would do that for functions covered by `{r2c}` is unclear.
+[^11]: Pre-grouping in this case means primarily computing group-offsets in data already sorted by group.
+Depending on the data, sorting and grouping can be a significant part of the computational cost, although it is similar for all all implementations tested here.  `{r2c}`, `{data.table}`, `{collapse}` all use radix sort, although `{collapse}` also has a hash-based grouping algorithm that is particularly effective for integer groups in which the grouped result fits in CPU cache.
+Benchmarking the grouping is out of scope of this document for the time being, but it is an important part of group statistic computation.